 Composting has become an integral part of the waste reduction process.
 Much like understanding the basics of sorting your recycling or knowing what goes in the trash, understanding the basics of composting can be very important.
 Simply put, compost is anything natural that comes from the earth that will decompose over time.
-This includes the following: food scraps, soiled paper, paper containers, tea bags, and coffee grounds.
+This includes the following: food scraps, soiled paper, paper containers, tea bags, coffee grounds, and compostable plastics.

 WHAT IS COMPOST?